 In fact, the majority of your keto foods should be whole, unprocessed foods.
 Although some processed foods can be keto, you may be hitting a keto diet weight loss plateau because you’re eating too much of those.

-Focusing on consuming whole foods is not only a good way to stay in ketosis, but it’s also useful in avoiding eating too many calories.
+Focusing on consuming whole foods is not only a good way to stay in ketosis, but it also helps to avoid eating too many calories.

 If you are still experiencing a plateau, you may need to cut processed foods out of your diet entirely.

-Look for the following things in whole foods:
+Key things to look for in whole foods:

 - Oils with minimal saturated fats